SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 * There is only a very little integration of the web API in the present JSOCClient.
 If one is unsure of the series name to query for, there is no way one can query for the data by providing similar or a subset of the series name.

-    Whereas in drms, one can easily acquire all the series names available by `Client.series()` and all the series containing `hmi` in their names by doing `Client.series(‘hmi’)`.
+    Whereas in drms, one can easily acquire all the series names available by `Client.series()` and all the series containing `hmi` in their names by doing `Client.series(‘hmi')`.
 Moreover, one can get all the primekeys and segments information interactively, while querying for information.
 Prior knowledge about the keys and segments is not needed.

 * The present JSOC Client supports very limited attributes, as segments, while querying for data and filtering out information based on them.
 The keys that are supported presently are `Instrument`, `Wavelength` and `Level`, which are simple VSO attributes predefined.

     The drms module will allow us to filter out data on the basis of all the keys that are available for a certain series.

-* The drms module deals with ‘segments’ in a much better way.
+* The drms module deals with ‘segments' in a much better way.
 While in the present JSOC Client, the segment is a VSO Simple Attr like `Wavelength` and `Instrument`, drms makes a clear distinction between keys and segments.
 As opposed to the present Client, drms supports more than 1 segment name in a single query.
 This will reduce export time drastically when querying for more than 1 segment simultaneously.
     For e.g., the query for 2 data segments continuum and magnetogram of hmi.sharp_720s data series at a certain given time will generate two different queries, denoted by the query strings : ds = `hmi.sharp_720s[2014.11.30_00:00_TAI]{magnetogram}`
     ds = `hmi.sharp_720s[2014.11.30_00:00_TAI]{continuum}`